Russian interference in the 2016 United States elections: Final report and Barr letter

 On April 18, 2019, a redacted version of the final Mueller Report was released to the public.
 The Mueller Report found that the Russian government interfered in the election in "sweeping and systematic fashion" and violated U.S. criminal laws.
+It documented 14 different forms of collusion between the Trump campaign and Russians.
+Reporter Ryan Goodman described the findings as "a series of activities that show strong evidence of collusion.
+Or, more precisely, [the report] provides significant evidence that Trump Campaign associates coordinated with, cooperated with, encouraged, or gave support to the Russia/WikiLeaks election interference activities."

 On May 29, 2019, Mueller announced that he was retiring as special counsel and the office would be shut down, and he spoke publicly about the report for the first time.
 He reiterated that his report did not exonerate the president and that legal guidelines prevented the indictment of a sitting president, stating that "the Constitution requires a process other than the criminal justice system to formally accuse a sitting president of wrongdoing."
 Saying, "The report is my testimony", he indicated he would have nothing to say that was not already in the report.
 He emphasized that the central conclusion of his investigation was "that there were multiple, systematic efforts to interfere in our election.
 That allegation deserves the attention of every American."

-Soon after the release of the Mueller Report, Trump began urging an investigation into the origins of the Russian investigation, wanting to "investigate the investigators".
-In April 2019, Attorney General William Barr announced that he had launched a review of the origins of the FBI's investigation.
-The origins of the probe were already being investigated by the Justice Department's inspector general and by U.S. attorney John Huber, who was appointed in 2018 by Jeff Sessions.
-He assigned U.S. attorney John Durham to lead it.

-Durham was given the authority "to broadly examin[e] the government's collection of intelligence involving the Trump campaign's interactions with Russians", reviewing government documents and requesting voluntary witness statements.
-Trump directed the American intelligence community to "promptly provide assistance and information" to Barr, and delegated to him the "full and complete authority" to declassify any documents related to his probe.
-In September 2019, it was reported that Barr has been contacting foreign governments to ask for help in this mission.
-He personally traveled to the United Kingdom and Italy to seek information, and at Barr's request Trump phoned the prime minister of Australia about the subject.